-Check at least once a month and before any major trips.
+- Check at least once a month and before any major trips.

 2. On long trips, check everyÂ morning before driving.

 3. Check before and after storage.

-less driving each way, check before you leave and before you return home.
+4. On short trips of a day orÂ less driving each way, check before you leave and before you return home.

-an increase in pressure, and make sure the pressure of the tires on both sides of the axleÂ are within a few psi of each other.
+If the tires must be checked when they are warm, be sure to allow forÂ an increase in pressure, and make sure the pressure of the tires on both sides of the axleÂ are within a few psi of each other.
 Never let air out of a hot tire.

 MAINTAINING MICHELIN RV TIRES

-you protect the tires from these common damage conditions:
+Here are a few tips to helpÂ you proÂtect the tires from these common damage conditions:

-1. Keep the tires properly
+1. Keep the tires properlyÂ inflated.

 2. Keep the tires clean.